middyjs/middy/docs/middlewares.md

 ## [httpEventNormalizer](/src/middlewares/httpEventNormalizer.js)

-If you need to access query string or path parameters in an API Gateway event you can do so by reading the attributes in the `event.queryStringParameters` and `event.pathParameters`, for example: `event.pathParameters.userId`.
-Unfortunately if there are no parameters for one of this parameters holders, the key `queryStringParameters` or `pathParameters` won't be available in the object, causing an expression like:
-`event.pathParameters.userId` to fail with error: `TypeError: Cannot read property 'userId' of undefined`.
+If you need to access the query string or path parameters in an API Gateway event you can do so by reading the attributes in `event.queryStringParameters` and `event.pathParameters`, for example: `event.pathParameters.userId`.
+Unfortunately if there are no parameters for these parameter holders, the relevant key `queryStringParameters` or `pathParameters` won't be available in the object, causing an expression like `event.pathParameters.userId` to fail with the error: `TypeError: Cannot read property 'userId' of undefined`.

 A simple solution would be to add an `if` statement to verify if the `pathParameters` (or `queryStringParameters`) exists before accessing one of its parameters, but this approach is very verbose and error prone.